LASIK Surgery Consultations

 Is Laser Eye Correction the Best Choice for You?

-A comprehensive eye exam at our vision care center is the first step to begin discerning if a laser correction procedure is right for you.
-When you make your exam appointment with us, mention your interest in laser eye surgery.
-Our staff will be sure to include a LASIK consultation at your exam.
+A comprehensive eye exam at our vision care center is the first step to begin determining if a laser correction procedure is right for you.
+When you schedule an appointment with us, mention your interest in laser eye surgery.
+Our staff will be sure to include a LASIK consultation during your exam.

 At your comprehensive eye exam, your doctor will assess your vision and overall eye health.
 They will also use this time to evaluate your candidacy for laser eye correction by reviewing your current prescription as well as other factors, such as any presence of eye disease and the thickness and shape of your cornea.